what are the reasons for of iPourIt?

 iPourIt screens only show ounces poured after each pour is finished, not in real-time

 PourMyBeer screens show both ounces poured and amount spent in real-time

 5. HIGH MONTHLY FEE

-iPourIt becomes an equity partner.
-Their business model of charging 1 cent per ounce dispensed, in perpetuity, is great for them, but it’s terrible for the owners, unless you are looking for someone to take a chunk of your success?
+iPourIt becomes like an equity partner in your business.
+Their model of charging 1 cent per ounce dispensed, in perpetuity, is great for them, but it’s terrible for the owners, unless you are looking for someone to take a chunk of your success.

 One cent per ounce doesn’t sound like much, but it translates to $19.84 per keg (Half Barrel = 1,984 oz).
 When you sell 50 or 100 kegs per month, that translates to $1,000 or $2,000 per month.
 Over the course of a year, it will cost you $12,000 – $24,000 in fees.
 In effect, iPourIt becomes an equity partner in your business, getting 2-4% of your gross beverage sales.